synshop/rtfm/docs/users/Equipment/Retina Engrave.md

 # Retina Engrave

 Our laser cutters are from [Full Spectrum Engineering](https://fslaser.com/) and are driven by the RetinaEngrave Windows software which is available as a [free download](https://fslaser.com/RetinaEngrave) (Legacy RetinaEngrave 3D  -> DOWNLOAD RE1 FOR WINDOWS.
-See screenshot of download page).
+See [yellow highlighted link](retina.engrave.download.png) ).
 Designs can be started in the software, but often it is better to design images in a graphics program and use the Full Spectrum Engineering Printer Driver to print directly into RetinaEngrave.
 To do this, start RetinaEngrave first, and then open your image file to print.

 ##RetinaEngrave